n4demo/learn-to-run-apps-on-AKS/README-step2.md

 ## From now on all commands will be executed from the AZ CLI:

 14. to Save time - let's create an ALIAS for the kubectl.exe command.
-Setup any easy alias *alias k=kubectl*
+Setup any easy alias.

+*alias k=kubectl*

 9. Check the alias works